 Julio, aged nineteen, has just left the provinces to settle down in the outskirts of Lisbon.
-He lives there in a poor area with his uncle Raul and starts working as an apprentice ...
+He lives there in a poor area with his uncle Afonso and starts working as an apprentice ...

 Julio, aged nineteen, has just left the provinces to settle down in the outskirts of Lisbon.
-He lives there in a poor area with his uncle Raul and starts working as an apprentice shoemaker.
+He lives there in a poor area with his uncle Afonso and starts working as an apprentice shoemaker.
 At the shop, he gets to know Ilda, a young housemaid and regular customer.
 Ilda is pretty, joyful and modern and Julio falls for her.
 The two young people, although very different from each other, embark on an idyll...Written by

 An example of good works can be made with small means.
 In conversations with the director, I have learned that this movie was made with the smallest means available, by the smallest crew available, but gave the world an unique vision.
 It was a time of change in portuguese cinema, and this one started that time.
 It was for me a great honor to be able to speak with the man that made it possible, and it was also a true inspiration for times to come.
 This movie is a great example of how great movies can be made with little money, but great effort.
 For that, everyone involved in its making are to be commended by the revolution they caused. >

 16 of 21 people found this review helpful.